The Face of Horror: Production

+Development

-The film is written and directed by Anna Biller, and is loosely based on the Japanese ghost story Yotsuya Kaidan.
-It is produced by Biller with Mike Goodridge and James Bowsher for the production company Good Chaos, with production also coming from Sirena Films.
-M. David Mullen is director of photography, having worked previously with Biller on her 2016 film The Love Witch.
+The film was written and directed by Anna Biller, and was adapted from the Japanese ghost story Yotsuya Kaidan.
+It was produced by Biller with Mike Goodridge and James Bowsher for the production companies Good Chaos and Bluebeard Pictures, with production also coming from Sirena Films.
+M. David Mullen was director of photography, having worked previously with Biller on her 2016 film The Love Witch.
+The film had its world premiere at the Toronto International Film Festival, in the Midnight Madness section.

+Casting

 The cast is led by Jonah Hauer-King, Kristine Froseth and Ellie Bamber with Leo Suter, Bella Heathcote and Ben Radcliffe.

+Filming

 Principal photography took place in Prague through the summer of 2025, starting in July.
 First-look images from the set were released in September of that year.

+Music

+The original orchestral score was composed and conducted by Gabriel Andrés Gallegos.
+Recording sessions took place at Czech Television Studio in April 2026.